brianglass/anastasis/files/thursday_matins5.md

 By your prayers, Nicolas, make your Master merciful to all who honour you, that he may grant us release from faults.

-Deliver from diseases, lifeÂ’s stumbling blocks, trials and afflictions those who have gained you, Nicolas, as an intercessor with the Lord.
+Deliver from diseases, life’s stumbling blocks, trials and afflictions those who have gained you, Nicolas, as an intercessor with the Lord.

 Christ, our Master, revealed you as the best of physicians; therefore heal the diseases, Nicolas, of those who devoutly approach you.